Today we are going to teach you everything you’ve ever wanted to know about body fat percentage but were too afraid to ask.

-For example, if I was six feet tall and 185 pounds witha body fat percentage of 10%, I would be put in the same “overweight” category as a guy who was six feet tall, 185 pounds, and a body fat percentage of 25%.
+For example, if I was six feet tall and 185 pounds with a body fat percentage of 10%, I would be put in the same “overweight” category as a guy who was six feet tall, 185 pounds, and a body fat percentage of 25%.

-For example: Lebron James is considered borderline obese when measured on the BMI scale, at a height of 6’8″ and 250 pounds.
+For example: LeBron James is considered borderline obese when measured on the BMI scale, at a height of 6’8″ and 250 pounds.

-That being said, I do believe BMI can be helpful – if you are above 30% body fat, then both your BMI and your body fat percentage would tell you that weight loss should be your primary goal.
-HOWEVER, as soon as you start to get serious about your body weight and training, then BMI quickly loses its appeal.
+I do believe BMI can be helpful if you are above 20% body fat (men) or 25% (women).
+Both your BMI and your body fat percentage would tell you that fat loss can be a worthwhile goal.

 And that concludes today’s lesson on body fat percentage, friend!